RoughVoice/github-slideshow/_posts/0000-01-02-RoughVoice.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to RoughVoice slides!"
 ---
 This is new slide from the first one
 Use the left arrow to go back!